studersi/test-4/tutorial-4/README.md

 ###Why are we doing this?

-The HTTP protocol uses plain text, which can very easily be spied on.
+The HTTP protocol uses plain text, which can easily be spied on.
 The HTTPS extension surrounds HTTP traffic in a protective SSL/TLS layer, preventing snooping and ensuring that we are really talking to the server we entered in the URL.
 All data is sent encrypted.
 This still doesn’t mean that the web server is secure, but it is the basis for secure HTTP traffic.

 ###Requirements